KoduGameLab/KoduGameLab.github.io/EULA/index.md

 for this software, unless other terms accompany those items.
 If so, those terms apply.

 **BY USING THE SOFTWARE, YOU ACCEPT THESE TERMS.
 IF YOU DO NOT ACCEPT THEM, DO NOT USE THE SOFTWARE.
-AS DESCRIBED BELOW, USING SOME FEATURES ALSO OPERATES AS YOUR CONSENT TO THE TRANSMISSION OF CERTAIN STANDARD COMPUTER INFORMATION FOR INTERNET-BASED SERVICES.**<br>
+AS DESCRIBED BELOW, USING SOME FEATURES ALSO OPERATES AS YOUR CONSENT TO THE TRANSMISSION OF CERTAIN STANDARD COMPUTER INFORMATION FOR INTERNET-BASED SERVICES.**

 ___

 If you comply with these license terms, you have the rights below.